tralamazza/relayr-firmware-nrf51-modules/README.md

-# The WunderBar Sensor Modules Firmware Repository - Preliminary Stages of Development
+# The WunderBar Sensor Modules Firmware Repository

+**DISCLAIMER: Please note that this firmware version is a preliminary one.
+It has not undergone extensive testing and thus, could be unstable.
+If you choose to experiment with it please note that support for it is limited at this stage.**

 Welcome to the Sensor Modules Firmware Repository.
 This repository contains the latest version of the WunderBar sensor modules firmware.
 Please note that this version of the firmware ***does not*** currently run on the sensor modules, due to a number of hardware limitations.
 This *will be* the firmware available on the sensor modules once the new hardware version of the WunderBar is released, in the first quarter of 2015.